adslbarxatov/xash3d-for-ESHQ/README.md

 33. Added 'Locked sequence' flag for all monsters.
 When set, engine will loop the sequence that is specified in monster's settings before its first damage, death or 'scripted_sequence' call.
 This feature works without 'scripted_sequence' entities.

 34. Momentary doors' sounds behaviour reviewed: sounds of moving and stop will work properly now.

+35. Fixed bug with stucking weapons that can be dropped by dead h_grunts.

 ## Known bugs